Mar-Issah/Gatsby-portfolio-website/src/shop/coffee-house.md

 ---
 title: The Coffee House
-stack: Hot and fresh coffee all around
+slogan: Hot and fresh coffee all around
 slug: the-coffee-house
 ---